Data Retrieval Practice: Seeking and Evaluating Research Data

 My findings will be integrated with two other streams of research.
 Researchers at the Vrije Universiteit Amsterdam will investigate the semantic enrichment of data necessary to increase discoverability.
 A team at the University of Amsterdam will develop ranking algorithms to order the results found using the data search engine.
 Combining these three perspectives will provide a detailed description of the data retrieval process and will result in a concrete solution that addresses the needs of a variety of users.

 Leiß, C. & Gregory, K. (2016).
 Visibility and Impact of Research: Bibliometric Services for University Management and Researchers.
-Paper presented at the 37th Annual International Association of Technological and University Library Conference, Halifax, Nova Scotia, Canada.
-Publication in conference proceedings forthcoming.
+Proceedings of the IATUL Conferences.
+Paper 3. http://docs.lib.purdue.edu/iatul/2016/plenary/3

 Gregory, K. (2013).
 Laboratory logistics: Strategies for integrating information literacy instruction into science laboratory classes.
 Issues in Science & Technology Librarianship, 74.
 DOI:10.5062/F49G5JSJ